• Discounts and special offers

 Trusts that are safe from lawsuits

 Establishing a trust is a big part of estate planning for the wealthy.
-But even modest earners can use trusts to pass wealth on to beneficiaries.
+But even modest earners can use trusts to pass wealth on to any heirs.
 However, if your goal is to protect yourself from lawsuits, you'll need to make sure you're using the right legal tools.

 With a revocable living trust, you maintain control over its assets while you're alive.
 But because of that, these trusts aren't protected from lawsuits.
 An irrevocable trust is a different story.
 Since you can't change an irrevocable trust, the assets within that trust are typically protected from lawsuits.